 How Does it Look?

 The production value in this game is absolutely phenomenal!
 The game plays 2-4 players so there are four different colours you can choose between.
 Each player has a set of meeples that depict the investigators on the map.
 Then also one big meeple that is used to track scoring.
 The incredible thing about these meeples is that each colour has its own unique shape for both the investigator and the scoring meeple.
-This is a brilliant little attention to detail that really strengthens the appeal of the components.
+This is a brilliant little detail that really strengthens the appeal of the components.
 Each player also has their own 'journal' which helps you keep your sets nice and compact.

 The game board is bold, simple and acts as more than just a map.
 The board highlights the different 'desperate actions' you can pay to enact and has the score tracker down the side.
 Another amazing detail is that you can flip the board over for a slightly different map if you are playing a 2-player game.
 The small details like this really stand out to me and show that the designers had the players at the forefront of their designs.